What are dental caps?

-In human dentistry, a dental cap refers to a type of tooth repair or restoration that fully covers the part of the tooth that lies above the gum line.
+In human dentistry, a dental cap refers to a type of tooth repair or restoration that covers the tooth.
 In veterinary dentistry these restorations are called crowns.
 The crown becomes the tooth’s outer surface.
-A “filling” only repairs a small part of the tooth usually affected by a cavity or defect.
+A filling, on the other hand, only repairs a small part of the tooth usually affected by a cavity or defect.

 How do I know if my dog needs a crown?

-Veterinary dentists often recommend crowns after root canal therapy is performed to save broken teeth (right).
-Crowns are also used as a second layer of defense in cases where protective enamel is not present due to wear, or congenital disease causing part of the enamel not to form (enamel hypoplasia).
+Veterinary dentists often recommend crowns after root canal therapy is performed to protect broken teeth (right) from further trauma.
+Crowns are also used as a second layer of defense in cases where protective enamel is not present due to wear or congenital disease that causes part of the enamel not to form (enamel hypoplasia).
 The crown acts as armor around the outside of the tooth for protection.
-It does not “strengthen” the tooth.
+It does not strengthen the tooth.

 Which teeth are usually crowned?

-While any teeth can be crowned, the most common teeth to receive crowns are the canine or front fang teeth.
-The secondly most common teeth crowned are the upper fourth premolar teeth used to cut food into small pieces before swallowing.
+While any tooth can be crowned, the most common teeth to receive crowns are the canine or front fang teeth.
+The second most commonly crowned teeth are the upper fourth premolar teeth used to cut food into small pieces before swallowing.

 Will the crown be the same size and color as the original tooth?